Soy products are everywhere these days. And they do provide a vegetarian protein source, regardless of whether you're vegan or vegetarian.

 In general soybeans are rich in protein, healthy fats, fiber, and micronutrients, plus they are lower in carbs than other beans and legumes.
 Young soybeans (edamame) are the lowest carb option.

-In terms of health, they may help with glucose control, insulin sensitivity, decreased risk of cardiovascular disease, particularly fermented soybean products such as miso, tempeh, natto, and soy sauce.
+In terms of health, they may help with glucose control, insulin sensitivity, inflammation, decreased risk of cardiovascular disease, particularly fermented soybean products such as miso, tempeh, natto, and soy sauce.